 Damaging Effects of Snorting Heroin

 Heroin is an opioid drug that’s highly potent and addictive.
-Once heroin gets into the brain, it converts into morphine, where it then binds to opioid receptors and creates the feeling of euphoria or the “high,” due to the release of dopamine.
-Heroin also slows the functions of the central nervous system (CNS), including heart rate and breathing.
+Once heroin gets into the brain, it converts into morphine, which binds to opioid receptors and creates the feeling of euphoria or the “high” due to dopamine release.
+Heroin also slows the central nervous system’s (CNS) functions, including heart rate and breathing.

 Unfortunately, some people think that snorting heroin is safer because it doesn’t require the use of needles or any other paraphernalia.
 While it does eliminate the risk of infected needles and damage from needle use, it doesn’t remove any of the risks of the heroin itself.